Chief Executive Officer and President; Chairman of the Board

-Jim Breidenstein joined Sunshine Heart in April of 2017 as Chief Commercial Officer.
+Jim Breidenstein joined CHF Solutions in April of 2017 as Chief Commercial Officer.
 Prior to joining Sunshine Heart, Mr. Breidenstein was President and Chief Operating Officer of Surgical Theater, a medical virtual reality software company.
 Prior to Surgical Theater, Mr. Breidenstein was Senior Vice President of Sales at Cardiovascular Systems, Inc. (CSI), a company focused on developing and commercializing innovative solutions for treating peripheral and coronary vascular disease, and GM/VP/Director of Sales at Kyphon, Inc, a startup company specializing in spine surgical instruments that was acquired by Medtronic in 2007.
 While at CSI and Kyphon, he was instrumental in helping these companies achieve rapid revenue growth and significantly increased market valuation.
 Mr. Breidenstein earned his B.A. in Business Studies from State University of New York College at Buffalo.

 Claudia Napal Drayton